Ak-270704/Operating-Systems-Lab/README.md

 EXP 02 & 03: To explore directory and file management in a Linux environment, including creating, organizing, and managing directories and subdirectories, performing file operations such as creating, moving, and deleting files, and categorizing files based on predefined criteria to maintain an organized structure.

+EXP 04: To learn the use of chmod command and vi text editor.

+EXP 05: If - Else statements in bash scripting.

+EXP 06: To studdy the usage of for loop in shell.

+EXP 07: Building a C/C++ project using Makefiles.

+EXP 08: Basic Programs in Shell Scripting.